Dateline: Bogota, Colombia

 This is going to make your operating costs higher.
 You can certainly have other offshore companies that own properties but those are not always accepted in certain countries.
 If you go to a lot of countries, they may want you to own your property only in a domestic company, so then you would have to have the offshore company with a subsidiary that’s local underneath.

-Now you’ve got more complexity and an even higher operating cost on the two different companies.
+Now you’ve got more complexity and an even higher operating cost for the two different companies.

 When it comes to real estate, complexity and operating costs are going to be higher when you use that kind of structure.